coshinen/blog/pages/quotes.md

 > Sherlock Holmes, BBC SHERLOCK, Series 4 Episode 2, The Lying Detective:
 > * Must be something comforting about the number three, people always give up
 > after three.

+> Sherlock Holmes, BBC SHERLOCK, Series 4 Episode 1, The Six Thatchers:
+> * Work is the best antidote to sorrow.

 > Sherlock Holmes, BBC SHERLOCK, Series 3 Episode 3, His Last Vow:
 > * Oh, do your research.
 I'm not a hero, I'm a high-functioning sociopath.